Germany's Scholz to unveil Ukraine tank plan to parliament - NewsBreak

 Germany news weekly Der Spiegel reported that Berlin could initially approve the supply of one tank company, comprising 14 vehicles.

-But Ukrainian President Volodymyr Zelenskyy made clear late Tuesday that he hoped to receive a more substantial number of tanks from western allies.
+But Ukraine's President Volodymyr Zelenskyy made clear late Tuesday that he hoped to receive a more substantial number of tanks from western allies.

 “It is not about five, or 10, or 15 tanks.
 The need is greater,” he said.